Krokop/cv/index.md

 ![me](/cv/docs/assets/me1.jpg)

 ### Summary
-Here some thoughts which are describe me as a person:
+Here are some thoughts which describe me as a person:
 * More time on design - less time on debug.
-* Project/Team goals is more important than personal.
+* Project/Team goals are more important than personal.
 * Company culture build processes and not vice-versa.